sampsyo/cs6120/content/blog/2025-05-13-zihan-ethan-project.md

 ## Evaluations
 To test the correctness, we compare the results of sequential and parallel solver on core benchmarks and fuzzed programs to make sure they agree.

-We compare the average performance between sequential and parallel solver (`#workers = 4`) on 20 large scaled fuzzed bril programs, which are generated with:
+We compare the average performance between sequential and parallel solver (`#workers = 4`) on 20 large scaled fuzzed Bril programs, which are generated with:

 ```shell
 bril-fuzzer –-num-block 1024 –-block-size-mean 128 –-max-nesting 3